Catherine-R-He/Catherine-R-He.github.io/_pages/about.md

 I am an incoming computer science PhD student at [Vislang Lab](https://www.vislang.ai) in [Rice University](https://csweb.rice.edu/), advised by [Prof. Vicente Ordonez](http://vicenteordonez.com).
 Prior to this, I obtained a BSc degree (First Class Honours) from [City University of Hong Kong](https://www.cityu.edu.hk/), where I had the privilege of working with [Prof. Antoni B. Chan](https://www.cs.cityu.edu.hk/~abchan/) and [Prof. Rynson W.H.
 Lau](https://www.cs.cityu.edu.hk/~rynson/).

-My primary research interests lie in computer vision, with a focus on efficient and effective algorithms with less or multimodal supervision.
+My primary research interests lie in computer vision, with a focus on efficient and effective algorithms under less or multimodal supervision.
 I am particularly interested in leveraging knowledge from neuroscience and cognitive psychology to develop concise, efficient, and interpretable algorithms with human-level Artificial General Intelligence capabilities in versatile tasks.

 As a PhD student, I am always excited to collaborate with other researchers and explore new research fields.
 Do not hesitate to contact me if you are interested!
 <!-- Outside of academia, I enjoy listening to classical music and spending time outdoors, as these activities help me clear my mind and approach problems with a fresh perspective. -->